 You should therefore consider if you are over-invested in property.
 If you are you might end up in trouble when housing markets slow.
 To avoid this, you could diversify your portfolio by holding different kinds of investments.

-We feel it is important to make you aware that your capital is at risk and interest payments are not guaranteed if a borrower defaults.
+We feel it is important to make you aware that with investing your capital is at risk and interest payments are not guaranteed if a loan becomes non-performing.

 Our experienced business development managers carry out an extensive 'know your customer' (KYC) process when they first source a loan.
 Their checks include background searches into the prospective borrower, credit and anti-money laundering screenings, and, in most cases, interviews with the borrower.